NLnetLabs/incremental-deleg/draft-homburg-deleg.md

   The new delegations do not interfere with legacy software.

-  The behavior of incremental deleg-aware resolvers includes a fallback to NS records if no incremental delegation is present (See {{recursive-resolver-behavior}}).
+  The behavior of deleg supporting resolvers includes a fallback to NS records if no extensible delegation is present (See {{recursive-resolver-behavior}}).

 + H3.
 DELEG must not negatively impact most DNS software.

-  Incremental deleg introduces a new RR type.
+  Deleg introduces a new RR type.
   Software that parses zone file format needs to be changed to support the new type.
   Though unknown type notation {{!RFC3597}} can be used in some cases if no support for the new RR type is present.
-  Existing authoritatives can serve incremental deleg zones (though less efficiently), existing signers can sign incremental deleg zones, existing diagnostic tools can query incremental deleg zones.
+  Existing authoritatives can serve deleg zones (though less efficiently), existing signers can sign deleg zones, existing diagnostic tools can query deleg zones.
   Non-recursive DNSSEC validators can operate independently from (possibly legacy) recursive resolvers.

 + H4.
 DELEG must be able to secure delegations with DNSSEC.

-  Incremental delegations are automatically secured with DNSSEC (if the parent zone is signed).
+  Extensible delegations as described in this document are automatically secured with DNSSEC (if the parent zone is signed).
 A replacement for DS records is described in {{?I-D.homburg-deleg-incremental-dnssec}}.

 + H5.
 DELEG must support updates to delegation information with the same relative ease as currently exists with NS records.

-  Incremental delegations are affected by TTL like any other DNS record.
+  Extensible delegations are affected by TTL like any other DNS record.

 + H6.
 DELEG must be incrementally deployable and not require any sort of flag day of universal change.

-  Incremental deleg zones can be added without upgrading authoritatives.
+  Deleg zones can be added without upgrading authoritatives.
-  Incremental deleg zones still work with old resolvers and validators.
+  Deleg zones still work with old resolvers and validators.
   Basically any combination of old and new should work, though with reduced efficiency for some combinations.

 + H7.
 DELEG must allow multiple independent operators to simultaneously serve a zone.

-  Incremental deleg allows for multiple IDELEG records.
+  Deleg allows for multiple IDELEG records.
 This allows multiple operators to serve the zone.

 + S1.
 DELEG should facilitate the use of new DNS transport mechanisms